 What information will I be given at the meeting?

-- Latest progress information for your child from each curriculum area
+- Latest progress information for your child from each of their subjects

 - A booklet to record the details and key points from your meeting with each area